You're it...for now

 "Primary helm," Zedd confirmed.
 "Flight control, navigation interface, evasive maneuvers when things get messy.
 You'll be in the big chair more often than not."

-The excitement was obvious, but it never tipped into recklessness.
+The excitement was obvious but it never tipped into anything reckless.
 Cormus nodded slowly instead.
-“I can do that.
-Honestly, I was kind of hoping you’d say that.”
-He chuckled under his breath.
-“I ran a few sims last night, just to get a feel for her.
-She’s responsive.
-Tight.
-A little twitchy on the roll, but I can compensate.”
+"I can do that.
+Honestly I was kind of hoping you'd say that."
+He chuckled a little.
+"I ran a few sims last night just to get a feel for her.
+She's responsive, tight, a little twitchy on the roll but I can compensate for it."

-Zedd’s mouth curved into a small, knowing smile.
-“I figured you’d already been poking around.”
+Zedd's mouth curved into a small smile.
+"I figured you'd already been poking around."

-“Purely professional curiosity,” Cormus said, holding up his hands.
+"Purely professional curiosity," Cormus said and held up his hands.

-“Of course.”
-Zedd paused, then continued.
-“You’ll also be auxiliary on the shuttles and runabout.
-If we need a hot extraction, a scout run, or anything that requires threading a needle through a debris field, I want you flying.
-Not waiting on someone else to warm up.”
+"Of course."
+Zedd paused for a second.
+"You'll also be auxiliary on the shuttles and runabout.
+If we need a hot extraction, a scout run, or anything that requires threading a needle through a debris field I want you flying it, not waiting on someone else to warm up."

 Cormus laughed softly and rubbed the back of his neck.
 "Primary helm, auxiliary pilot, occasional shuttle jockey.
 That's a lot of hats."